isazeberio/kodaqs-cli_git_docker/git.md

 ## Introduction

-Git is a distributed version control system that is used to track changes in source code during software development.
+Git is a widely used version control system that helps track changes in code, enabling collaboration and effective management of software projects.
+It ensures that researchers can maintain a history of their work, experiment with different approaches, and revert to previous versions if needed.

 ## Installation

+To use Git, you need to install it on your computer.
+Git is available for all major operating systems.

 ### Windows